 The spread of COVID-19 has meant that the initial plan to host the tournament offline from a studio in Malta has had to change to an online format.
 With Malta closing their borders due to fears of infection, the tournament’s changing layout could be pivotal in how certain teams perform.
 Astralis in particular have become known for their big performances in the offline scene, so it might be interesting to see how the Danes handle the changing scope of an S-Tier competition online.

 Will Dust II Overtake Inferno As Everyone’s Favourite Map?

-Dust II was easily the most played map at Katowice, with the map being picked 17 times over the course of the competition.
+Dust II was easily the most played map at Katowice, with the map being picked 17 times throughout the competition.
 Inferno, which had been the dominant map in the months leading up to the event, was the next popular pick in the pool with 13 plays, with Nuke coming up behind in third with 11.

-It’s no surprise that Katowice’s two top sides both have better than average records on Dust II, with G2 sitting on a map win rate of 64% and NA’VI at 62%, whilst disappointing showings by Liquid and Evil Geniuses might be related to their reasonably low win rates on map.
-It’ll be interesting to see whether sides opt to pick Dust II as a way of grabbing a map off these rosters at Season 11.
+It’s no surprise that Katowice’s two top sides both have better-than-average records on Dust II, with G2 sitting on a map win rate of 64% and NA’VI at 62%, whilst disappointing showings by Liquid and Evil Geniuses might be related to their reasonably low win rates on the map.
+It’ll be interesting to see whether sides opt to pick Dust II as a way of grabbing a map of these rosters at Season 11.